-- The assurance practitioner shall assess materiality and performance engagement risk when planning and performing a performance engagement. - 51 Under paragraph 50 of this ASAE, the assurance practitioner needs to assess materiality and performance engagement risk together when: - (a) determining the nature, timing and extent of evidencegathering procedures; and - (b) evaluating whether the assertion or information about the economy, efficiency or effectiveness of the activity is free of misstatement.
+- 53 The assurance practitioner shall consider materiality and performance engagement risk when planning and conducting a performance engagement. - 54 Under paragraph 53 of this ASAE, the assurance practitioner needs to consider materiality and performance engagement risk together when: - (a) determining the nature, timing and extent of evidence-gathering procedures; and - (b) evaluating whether the assertion or information concerning the economy, efficiency or effectiveness of the activity is free of misstatement.

 In considering materiality the assurance practitioner needs to understand and assess what deficiencies in systems and controls or variations from the identified criteria might influence the decisions of the intended users.
-For example in an assertion-based engagement, when the identified criteria allow for variations in the presentation of the information about the economy, efficiency or effectiveness of the activity, the assurance practitioner ordinarily considers how the adopted presentation might influence the decisions of the intended users.
+For example, in an assertion-based engagement, when the identified criteria allow for variations in the presentation of the information about the economy, efficiency or effectiveness of the activity, the assurance practitioner ordinarily considers how the adopted presentation might influence the decisions of the intended users.

-- Ordinarily, the assurance practitioner plans to examine material areas where the performance engagement risk is assessed to be high.
-An area that is material but where the performance engagement risk is assessed as low may also be selected for examination because any significant variation from or deficiency when evaluated or measured against identified criteria in that area could have a material effect on decisions about the economy, efficiency or effectiveness of the activity. - Materiality is considered in the context of quantitative and qualitative factors, such as relative magnitude, the nature and extent of the effect of these factors on the evaluation or measurement of the activity, and the interests of the intended users.
-The assessment of materiality and the relative importance of quantitative and qualitative factors in a particular performance engagement are matters for the assurance practitioner's judgement.

-- Ordinarily, the assurance practitioner considers quantitative and qualitative factors when assessing materiality and performance engagement risk.
-These factors include: - The importance of the activity to achieving the entity's objectives. - The financial impact the activity has on the entity as a whole. - The nature of transactions, for example, high volumes, large dollar values and complex transactions. - The extent of interest shown in particular aspects of the activity by, for example, the legislature or other governing body, regulatory authorities or the public. - The economic, social, political and environmental impact of the activity. - The extent of management's actions regarding issues raised in previous performance engagements. - The diversity, consistency and clarity of the entity's objectives and goals. - The nature, size and complexity of the activity. - The complexity and quality of management information and external reporting. - The effectiveness of internal control, including the level of coverage by the internal auditors. - The nature and degree of change in the environment or within the entity that impact on the activity. - Management's effectiveness in a particular area. - The assurance practitioner shall reduce performance engagement risk to an acceptable level in the circumstances of the performance engagement.
+- Ordinarily, the assurance practitioner plans to examine material areas where the performance engagement risk is assessed to be high as well as material areas where the performance engagement risk is assessed as low but where any significant variation from or deficiency, when evaluated or measured against identified criteria in that area, could have a material effect on decisions about the economy, efficiency or effectiveness of the activity. - Materiality is considered in the context of quantitative and qualitative factors, such as relative magnitude, the nature and extent of the effect of these factors on the evaluation or measurement of the activity and the interests of the intended users.
+The assessment of materiality and the relative importance of quantitative and qualitative factors in a particular performance engagement are matters for the assurance practitioner's judgement. - Ordinarily, the assurance practitioner considers quantitative and qualitative factors when assessing materiality and performance engagement risk.
+These factors include: - The importance of the activity to achieving the entity's objectives. - The financial impact the activity has on the entity as a whole. - The nature of transactions, for example, high volumes, large dollar values and complex transactions. - The extent of interest shown in particular aspects of the activity by, for example, the legislature or other governing body, regulatory authorities or the public. - The economic, social, political and environmental impact of the activity. - The extent of management's actions regarding issues raised in previous performance engagements. - The diversity, consistency and clarity of the entity's objectives and goals. - The nature, size and complexity of the activity. - The complexity and quality of management information and external reporting.

-- In a performance audit engagement, under paragraph 55 of this ASAE, the assurance practitioner needs to reduce performance engagement risk to an acceptably low level in the circumstances of the performance engagement to obtain reasonable assurance as the basis for a positive form of expression of the assurance practitioner's conclusion. - In a performance review engagement, the combination of the nature, timing, and extent of evidence-gathering procedures is at least sufficient for the assurance practitioner to obtain a meaningful level of assurance as the basis for a negative form of expression of the assurance practitioner's conclusion.
-To be meaningful, the level of assurance obtained is likely to enhance the intended users' confidence about information on the economy, efficiency or effectiveness of the activity to a degree that is clearly more than inconsequential.
+- The effectiveness of internal control, including the level of coverage by the internal auditors. - The nature and degree of change in the environment or within the entity that impact on the activity. - Management's effectiveness in a particular area. - The assurance practitioner shall reduce performance engagement risk to an acceptable level in the circumstances of the performance engagement. - In a performance audit engagement, under paragraph 58 of this ASAE, the assurance practitioner needs to reduce performance engagement risk to an acceptably low level in the circumstances of the performance engagement to obtain reasonable assurance as the basis for a positive form of expression of the assurance practitioner's conclusion. - In a performance review engagement, the combination of the nature, timing, and extent of evidence-gathering procedures is at least sufficient to reduce performance engagement risk to a level that is acceptable in the circumstances of the assurance engagement, but where that risk is greater than that for a reasonable assurance engagement, as the basis for a negative form of expression of the assurance practitioner's conclusion.